-The simulated PM10 mass concentrations from the base run R1 were compared to UBA measurements in this section.
-For this purpose, the daily averaged PM10 mass concentrations were considered.
-The results of this comparison in terms of MNB are shown for the more maritime and more continental time periods in Figure 5.
-Among the 392 monitoring stations over Germany, the overall correlation between modelled and observed PM10 is quite good with $R^2$ of 0.60.
-Compared to the BC simulation, the model bias in PM10 is much smaller with an overall average MNB of about -9%.
-However, we could still clearly see the pattern that the model slightly over-
+The simulated $PM{10}$ mass concentrations from the base run R1 were compared to UBA measurements in this section.
+For this purpose, the daily averaged $PM{10}$ mass concentrations were considered.
+The results of this comparison in terms of MNB are

+- shown for the more maritime and more continental time periods in Fig. 5.
+Among the 392 monitoring stations over Germany, the overall the correlation between modelled and observed $PM{10}$ is quite good with $R^2$ of 0.60.
+Compared to the BC simulation, the model bias in $PM{10}$ is much smaller with an overall average MNB of about -9%.
+However, we could still clearly see the pattern that the model slightly overestimates the - $PM{10}$ mass in the western part and underestimates in the eastern part of Germany.
+This is especially true for the continental time period during which the average MNB is about -14%, while it is only about -4% during the marine time period.

-- estimates the $PM{10}$ mass in the western part and underestimates in the eastern part of Germany.
-The overprediction of $PM{10}$ by the model, especially in the maritime air mass and 495 for locations not far away from the sea, may be attributed to an overestimation of the sea salt emission calculated in - the WRF-Chem.
-Zhang et al. (2013) also found an overestimation of $PM{10}$ for several European observation sites and attributed this to an overestimation of the sea salt emission by WRF-Chem.
-The underestimation is especially true for the continental time period during which the average MNB is about -14%, while it is only about -4% during the marine - time period.
-The total aerosol number concentration from mobility par-505 ticle size spectrometer measurements with a temporal resolution of 1 h in GUAN was compared to model values.
-The - modelled values in the first 3 Mosaic bins were summed up in order to match the measured particle sizes ( $<1 \mu m$ ).
-The time series for a regional observation site is shown in the Figure 3d.
+The total aerosol number concentration from mobility particle size spectrometer measurements with a temporal resolution of 1 h in GUAN was compared to model values.

+The modelled values in the first 3 Mosaic bins were summed up in order to match the measured particle sizes (<1 $\mu$ m).
+The time series for a regional observation site is shown in the Fig. 3d.
 In general, the modelled total aerosol number concentration follows the trend of the observation.
-Taking all obser- - vation sites into account, a positive MNB of 34% was derived (cf. Table 3), with the best correlation for the comparison with regional observation sites, for example $R^2 = 0.27$ at 515 Bösel.
+Taking all observation sites into account, a positive MNB of 34 % was derived (cf. Table 4), with highest correlation coefficients for the comparison with regional observation sites, for example $R^2 = 0.27$ at Bösel.